Variety: Bluegrass, Celtic / Irish, Folk, Gypsy World Beat, Instrumental, Old-Time, Renaissance / Baroque / Early Music / Classical

-Djypsy Grass — The "D" stands for Django; the "G" is from bluegrass; the sound is contagious: "Laughter and/or dancing occurred in 100% of respondents."
+Djypsy Grass — The "D" stands for Django; the "Grass" is from bluegrass; the sound is contagious: "Laughter and/or dancing occurred in 100% of respondents."
 The high energy performances combine eastern European influences, bluegrass, and swing styles with Celtic and classical tunes, focused on Americana and Old Europe.
 Style changes are quick and surprising, due to the short attention span of the group's founders: Michi Regier and Sandy Reay.

 Violinist Michi Regier was called a "musical force of nature" by author Barry Graham.
 She has played at Carnegie Hall and Tanglewood Institute, as well as countless venues across Asia and the Americas but prefers smaller venues where she can take off her shoes.

 On blues and Celtic bass, with vocals and original tunes as well, is webmistress Sandy Reay who was called the busiest bass player on the Front Range.
 Proving that she can't hold a job, she currently plays with several bands and performers and built and maintains several other web sites for music and art.

 They frequently accompany or are accompanied by one or more of their talented friends, so the band size varies from 1 - 8 members.

 "I heard about a band that not only had different members for each gig, but different members for each set.
 I always wanted to be in a band like that.
 Sometimes we have different members for each song.
 Makes life interesting." — Sandy Reay